LongNguyenThanhLe/Collaborative_Blocky/context.md

 - Consolidated room state in a single document structure
 - Optimized error handling for quota exceeded errors
 - Added navigator.sendBeacon for reliable cleanup when users leave
+- Implemented comprehensive caching system in Firebase utility to reduce quota usage
+- Optimized Firebase reads and writes in collab.ts with advanced caching techniques
+- Implemented batch writes for related Firestore operations to improve performance
+- Added throttling and debouncing with lodash to minimize Firebase operations
+- Enhanced error handling for all Firestore operations
+- Improved presence tracking to minimize Firebase database operations
+- Updated user status tracking to be more bandwidth-efficient

 ## Project Management Features
 - Dashboard page shows all projects a user has joined